Katikistan/Notes/Networking.md

 include port numbers as well as IP addresses in the table entries.

 There are some detractors.
 First, one might argue that, port numbers are meant to be used for addressing processes, not for addressing hosts.
 This cause problems for servers running on the home network, since, server processes wait for incoming requests at well-known port numbers and peers in a P2P protocol need to accept incoming connections when acting as servers.
 How can one peer connect to another peer that is behind a NAT server, and has a DHCP-provided NAT address?
 Technical solutions to these problems include NAT traversal tools.
+## Address Resolution Protocol (ARP)
+Because there are both network-layer addresses (for example, Internet IP addresses) and link-layer addresses (that is, MAC addresses), there is a need to translate between them.
+For the Internet, this is the job of the Address Resolution Protocol (ARP)

+suppose that the host with IP address 222.222.222.220 wants to send an IP datagram to host 222.222.222.222.
+In this example, both the source and destination are in the same subnet, in the addressing sense of Section 4.3.3.
+To send a datagram, the source must give its adapter not only the IP datagram but also the MAC address for destination 222.222.222.222.
+The sending adapter will then construct a link-layer frame containing the destination’s MAC address and send the frame into the LAN.

+An ARP module in the sending host takes any IP address on the same LAN as input, and returns the corresponding MAC address

+ARP resolves an IP address to a MAC address.

+Analogous to DNS which resolves host names to IP addresses

+DNS resolves host names for hosts anywhere in the Internet, whereas ARP resolves IP addresses only for hosts and router interfaces on the same subnet

+**How it works:  KR 512**
 ## Fowarding tables
 When a source end system wants to send a packet to a destination end system, the source includes the destination’s IP address in the packet’s header.
 As with postal addresses, this address has a hierarchical structure.
 When a packet arrives at a router in the network, the router examines a portion of the packet’s destination address and forwards the packet to an adjacent router.
 More specifically, each router has a forwarding table that maps destination addresses